omnilaboratory/OmniBOLT-spec/Omni-BOLT-02-peer-protocol.md

-# Omni-BOLT #2: Peer Protocol for Channel Management
+# OmniBOLT #2: Peer Protocol for Channel Management

 The peer channel protocol has three phases: establishment, normal operation, and closing.